partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 To encode a stream into ABR you need a real-time video encoder.
 There are many open-source and commercial options for real-time encoding, but many of them would require you to manage the deployment, scaling, and failover - _you're not interested in any of this_ - that's where AWS Elemental MediaLive comes in.
 MediaLive is a fully-managed AWS service that can process live media and create ABR protocols like HLS and DASH.
 MediaLive *does not* act as an origin to serve the streaming video, for that, we'll need another service.

 For video files, S3 Static Hosting is a popular way to host video.
 In a live streaming scenario, however, it's not recommended to use S3 as a live streaming origin due to the way many ABR protocols work and the [S3 Data Consistancy Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#overview).
 What other options do we have?
 AWS Elemental released two other services to help us with content origination - MediaPackage and MediaStore.
 The application is interactive, so we want to keep the latency from the studio to our end users under 10 seconds.
 You read a [comprehensive blog post](https://aws.amazon.com/blogs/media/how-to-compete-with-broadcast-latency-using-current-adaptive-bitrate-technologies-part-1/) from AWS on streaming latency and decided that for our use case, MediaStore is the best fit.

-Now you need to decide how to deploy MediaLive and MediaStore.
-Sure, you could use Cloudformation, but you're in a hurry and not interested in writing YAML or JSON directly.
+Now you need to deploy MediaLive and MediaStore.
+Sure, you could use the AWS Console or even Cloudformation, but you're in a hurry and not interested in writing YAML or JSON.
+You plan to use AWS Amplify CLI/SDK for the mobile app, maybe there's a way to manage your live streaming infrastructure with the same toolchain?
 Luckily, you met an Solutions Architect at the AWS SFO Summit who shared with you a [AWS Amplify plugin](https://aws-amplify.github.io/docs/cli/plugins) that does just this very thing.
 Let's get building!

 1. First, open a terminal and navigate to your root directory of the AdminPanel.